 Customer Lifetime Value Analytics

-By assigning a lifetime value of each customer to your business, you can look beyond individual transactions and assess their long-term value – how long they’re likely to stay a customer, how much and how often they’re likely to spend — and shape your marketing efforts accordingly.
-You can also examine ways to increase the length of the relationship and maximize its value.
+By assigning the lifetime value of each customer to your business, you can look beyond individual transactions and assess the significance they bring to your business over the course of the relationship.
+It enables businesses to answer questions such as “How long are they likely to stay a customer?” and “How much are they likely to spend, and how often?”
+Answering these allows you to shape your marketing efforts accordingly.
+You can also examine different ways to increase the length of a relationship to maximize its value.

 Customer Segmentation Analysis